 The Junior Camp Sessions are very similar to the Two Week Sessions, however, boys do not attend dances and have their own special night activities, including a Tribe Competition and Campfire.

-These boys can apply to be a part of our WCIT Program and come to camp for a Two Week Full Session.
+These boys can apply to be a part of our WCIT Program and come to camp for a Two Week Regular Session.
 While there is no cost for attending camp, there is also no compensation.

 The WCIT Program allows the boys to take on even more responsibility, helping serve meals, cleaning the kitchen, and serving at breaks.
 They rotate between helping with the ropes course, adventure sports activities, and helping with younger campers.
 This gives them the opportunity to begin learning the core role of our staff, which is taking care of the campers, while under supervision from our counselors.

 These young men can now apply to be a part of the Laney Staff and are considered Junior Counselors.
 They have all the same expectations and responsibilities as camp counselors, however, they only work for half of the summer (either 1st & 2nd Session OR 3rd & 4th Session).
 Junior Counselors are required to attend the full week of Staff Training as well.